-- If we decide that the medical care or drug is covered and you followed all the rules, we will pay for our share of the cost.
-If you have already paid for the service or drug, we will mail your reimbursement of our share of the cost to you.
-If you have not paid for the service or drug yet, we will mail the payment directly to the provider. - If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
-We will send you a letter explaining the reasons why we are not sending the payment and your right to appeal that decision.
+- If we decide that the medical care or drug is covered and you followed all the rules, we will pay for the service.
+If you have already paid for the service or drug, we will mail your reimbursement to you.
+If you have not paid for the service or drug yet, we will mail the payment directly to the provider. - If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for the care or drug.
+We will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.